antimof/UxPlay/README.md

-Similarly, for libplist, download the source as a zipfile from github as [libplist-master.zip](https://github.com/libimobiledevice/libplist/archive/refs/heads/master.zip), then unpack ("unzip libplist-master.zip ; cd libplist-master"), build/install ("./autogen.sh ; make ; sudo make install)" and clean up after uxplay is built  with "sudo make uninstall"  in the same directory.
+Similarly, for libplist, download the source as a zipfile from github as [libplist-master.zip](https://github.com/libimobiledevice/libplist/archive/refs/heads/master.zip), then unpack ("unzip libplist-master.zip ; cd libplist-master"), build/install ("./autogen.sh ; make ; sudo make install") and clean up after uxplay is built  with "sudo make uninstall"  in the same directory.

 ***Other ways (Brew, MacPorts) to install GStreamer on macOS (not recommended):***